j-berg/bioinformatics-bootcamp/README.md

 ### WEEK 1

-1. Introduction to Unix — portal to data processing
+1. 30 Mar 2020: Introduction to Unix — portal to data processing
 - At least know what is possible
 - Bash shell in Windows
 - Shortcuts and environment setup
+HW: Review commands

+2. 01 Apr 2020: Introduction to Unix — portal to data processing PART II
+- Advanced file handling
-HW: Submit CHPC application
+HW: CHPC application

-2. File types and using bioinformatics tools
+3. 03 Apr 2020:  File types and using bioinformatics tools
+- Anaconda and brew
+- Reading a BAM file
 HW: review BAM format and samtools

-3. Using bioinformatics tools
-Trimming, alignment, post-processing
-HW: review

 ### WEEK 2

+4. Trimming, alignment, post-processing

-4. Data QC
+5. Supercomputing; Data QC

-5. Supercomputing

 6. Tools and their documentation; GitHub; Biostars; StackOverflow; review